mmmmmm44/VTuber-Python-Unity/README.md

 2. Create an empty Unity 3D project, and import the Cubism SDK.
 Unzip the model and drag the whole folder to the Project window of the Unity Project.

 3. Drag the live2D model's prefab into the scene.
-Run the scene immediately to allow the model to be showed in Scene and Game window.
+Run the scene immediately to allow the model to be shown in Scene and Game window.

 4. Adjust the camera's position, background and projection properties.
 If there are some werid projection problems of the model, changing the projection of the camera from Perspective and Orthographic works for me.